USS Samuel Gompers: Female crewmembers

 In October 1978, while in San Diego, Samuel Gompers took women on board as crew members for the first time; one of the first ships in the fleet to do so.
 In the next few years, all destroyer tenders, and all non-combative auxiliaries, would have women aboard.
 Combat ships other than submarines would follow suit beginning in the 1990s.

 1984–1988

 During WestPac 1984, Samuel Gompers would score another first: it became the first ship to do a major engine changeout while deployed, and not in port.
 The service was provided to the Spruance-class destroyer Kinkaid while both were anchored together off the coast of Oman in the Indian Ocean.
 Just a few months after this WestPac ended, the ties with San Diego ended, and Samuel Gompers docked at her new homeport of Alameda, California.
+The destroyer tender sailed for WESTPAC on 17Jul1986 and returned on 17Jan1987.
 The destroyer tender deployed on another WESTPAC in January 1988.
 Samuel Gompers stayed in the Gulf of Oman from March 1988 until late June 1988 supporting Operation Ernest Will and Operation Praying Mantis before returning to her home port.